The Charles Wallace Pakistan Trust

 Candidate specifications and how to apply

-The selection criteria adopted by these partner institutions vary and each has its own application requirements.
+The selection criteria adopted by each partner institution varies and each has its own application requirements.
 Common to all is the need for a full curriculum vitae, and a clear statement of what the applicant proposes to achieve during the fellowship period.
-In some cases (for example, SOAS) the focus is on offering research facilities for scholars who have had little or no prior academic experience outside Pakistan.
-In others (for example, the Department of Politics, Oxford University) the Visiting Fellow is likely to be a mid-career professional who will be expected to participate in high-level interaction with his or her peer group.
-In every case, the selection is made by the host institution but must be endorsed by the British Council in Pakistan and by the Charles Wallace Pakistan Trust in the UK.
+In some cases the focus is on offering research facilities to early or mid-career scholars who may have had little or no prior academic experience outside Pakistan.
+In others, the Visiting Fellow might be a more senior academic or professional practitioner who will be expected to participate in high-level interactions with her or his peer group.
+In every case, the selection is made by the host institution and is endorsed by the British Council in Pakistan and by the Charles Wallace Pakistan Trust in the UK.

 What are they, and who can qualify?